Expand your artistic expression and learn how to paint a variety of skin tones of color -- from olive, to mahogany, to rich dark browns.

 Each session will be tailored for technique and creative development.

-The class will also explore the history of Caribbean, Mediterranean, and African American artists, and includes a field trip to the Northwest African American Museum.
+The class will also explore the history of Caribbean, Mediterranean, and African American artists.

 - Session 1: Introduction to instructor, student meet and greet, materials list, and syllabus explanation of class assignments.